 Adventure lovers may want to visit the Everest Base Camp and come face to face with Mt.
 Qomolangma, the highest mountain in the world.
 Along the way, visitors can stop and visit Yamdrok Lake, the Karola Glacier, the Palkhor Monastery and Kumbum Stupa in Gyantse, and Tashilhunpo Monastery in Shigatse.
 In addition to these amazing sights, the drive from Lhasa to Everest Base Camp itself features stunning alpine scenery.

 Three days is usually enough for visitors who only want to stay in Lhasa and visit the highlight sights that the Tibetan capital and nearby area have to offer.
 If you want to visit Everest Base Camp and the famous sights along the way, it normally requires 4 extra days due to the long distance.
-If you are planning a trip to Tibet, please check out the popular sights and activities here and our most popular Tibet itineraries here, or you can simply ask us to customize an itinerary for you.
+If you are planning to visit Tibet on your China adventure, please check out the popular sights and activities here and our most popular Tibet itineraries here, or you can simply ask us to customize an itinerary for you.

 One important thing to keep in mind is that the air in Tibet has 40% less oxygen, and most visitors are likely to suffer a certain level of altitude sickness.
 Symptoms include headaches, shortness of breath, and nausea.
 Although most visitors will find that the symptoms are manageable and do not affect their travel in Tibet, a few may experience more severe symptoms.
 Visitors should consult their doctor before traveling to Tibet.
 While in Tibet, do not overexert yourself, and always pace yourself when climbing stairs or hills.